snkruti/MiniProject1-2021/section-3.md

 but it remains on your GitHub account.
 - Meanwhile, when cloning, the repository makes a copy and is stored onto your local machine.

+#Pull Request
+1. Creating a pull request allows you to let other collaborators know about changes that you've put on Git